Our Story

 The next couple of years for Allison consisted of traveling between continents, helping plant a church and creating a local ministry in Kenya, working several jobs in Dallas, and receiving her Master’s Degree from Dallas Theological Seminary in Cross-Cultural Ministries.
 Those years were also stranger than fiction at times.
 She dealt with betrayal, private investigation, theft, witchcraft, hostile takeovers, public protests, and the deaths of many loved ones.
 After all that, she questioned her calling to Kenya and was ready to give up.
 However, six months later, after some time and healing, God made it clear to Allison that He was going to redeem the situation for His glory.

 “Ndoto” means “dream” in Kiswahili.
 This name was born out of the answers Allison would get when she asked young people about their futures.
-Unlike what she was used to hearing, most of the young people Allison talked to said they had dreams but had given up because there was no way they were coming true.
-Because of the harsh circumstances in which they lived, these young people believed nothing would change and they would die with dreams unmet.
+Most of the young people Allison talked to said they had dreams but had given up because there was no way they could come true.
+Because of the harsh circumstances in which they lived, these young people feared nothing would change and they would die with dreams unmet.
 Allison was emboldened by these young people to focus Ndoto on the next generation.

 Allison Schlack’s ministry in the Obunga slum of Kisumu, Kenya, began as a personal outreach.
 A local pastor was leading a small church in the community and she joined him.
 In 2005, the ministry gained a new partner in Prince of Peace Lutheran Church in Carrollton, Texas.
 Prince of Peace helped to construct a strong and large church building in Obunga, which was dedicated in 2006.